-In 2013, The Compassionate Use of Medical Cannabis Pilot Program Act (HB 1) was enacted to create a temporary statewide distribution program for qualifying patients.
-HB 1 specifies 35 qualifying conditions but excludes chronic pain, the leading indication for use of medical cannabis.
-HB 1 allows patients to obtain up to 2.5 ounces of cannabis every two weeks from one of the 60 dispensing organizations that will be supplied by the 22 cultivation centers.
+In 2013, The Compassionate Use of Medical Cannabis Pilot Program Act (the “Act”) was enacted to create a temporary statewide registry and distribution program for patients with one of more than thirty debilitating medical conditions.
+The Act was subsequently amended to apply to patients under the age of 18, to add certain qualifying debilitating medical conditions, and to extend expiration of the pilot program to July 1, 2020.
+The Act allows patients with a Registry ID Card to purchase up to 2.5 ounces of cannabis every two weeks from one of over 40 dispensaries supplied by 19 cultivation centers.
 Cultivation by patients or their caregivers is prohibited.
-Minors, public safety officials, school bus and commercial drivers, police and correctional officers, firefighters, and anyone convicted of a drug-related felony are not eligible for the program.
-The original law contained a sunset clause that means the legislature will have to extend it or pass a new law by December 31, 2017; however, an amendment was passed in May 2016 to extend the sunset date to July 1, 2020.
+Public safety officials, school bus and commercial drivers, police and correctional officers, firefighters, and anyone convicted of a drug-related felony are not eligible for the program.

-The law allows patients and their designated caregivers to possess up to 2.5 ounces of usable marijuana.
+The Act allows patients and their designated caregivers to apply for a Registry ID Card, which allows them to purchase and possess up to 2.5 ounces of usable medical marijuana.
 Patients or their designated caregivers can only acquire medical marijuana from a state-licensed dispensary.

 - Fibrous Dysplasia

 - Traumatic Brain Injury (TBI) and Post-Concussion Syndrome

 - Spinocerebellar Ataxia (SCA)

 - Tourette’s Syndrome

 - Reflex Sympathetic Dystrophy